All Episodes

 I can sleep on my Harley, right?

-And he goes, no, no, they're garbage.
+And he goes, No, no, they're garbage.

 Don't get a Harley.

-Well, you had a Vespa.
+You had a Vespa.

 Oh, stop it.